RandomHashTags/QuarkJSON/README.md

 # QuarkJSON
 Native C JSON parser, emphasized on performance and system resource efficiency.
+- !! right now the parser only parses booleans and strings !!

 ## Etymology
 QuarkJSON's name is heavily influenced by the subatomic particle; the Quark makes up every _thing_.
 JSON pretty much makes up everything on server API's.